 The BIM Project Suite™ for Autodesk Revit contains over 19 of the best Revit add-ins available.
 This collection helps users automate routine tasks, analyze complex modeling scenarios, extract model data and much more in a lot less time, all within the Revit environment.
 BIM Project Suite is meant for everyday users of all skill levels, and is used by firms of all sizes.

 Click on any one of the tools listed below for videos and information about that tool.
 Purchase or download a free trial of the BIM Project Suite for 14 days.
 After the trial period, the free tools will continue to work.
-Network floating licenses, standalone licenses and upgrades are available.
+Network floating/Standalone license and upgrades are available.

 A Revit add-in designed to assist during the design phase of duct, pipe, conduit or cable tray layout by quickly calculating the length of a run.